 A child must be enrolled by the child's parent or legal guardian.
 High Point Academy shall record the name, address, and date of birth of the person enrolling the child.
-Upon enrollment, ALL students must be completely potty trained.
+Upon enrollment, students should be be completely potty trained.
+Please inform the appropriate grade-level administrator, the Special Education Director, or HPA's guidance department if special conditions or circumstances exist.